Community Governance Essentials

 Community involvement is the essential key to success!
-There are five parts to every community that are integral to its success and they are:
+There are five parts to every community that are integral to its success:

-Not all homeowners have the time or inclination to join the HOA Board or to be active in the various committees associated with their community.
-It is critical, however, that every homeowner be involved enough to attend an occasional meeting, voice their opinions, understand current issues and vote for prospective community members who are interested in becoming involved.
+Not all association members have the time or inclination to join their Board of Directors or to be active in the various committees associated with their organization.
+It is critical, however, that every member be involved enough to attend an occasional meeting, voice their opinions, understand current issues and vote for prospective board members who are interested in becoming involved.
+Association Members should have access to and understand their rights and responsibilities.
+Here is a document that will help you to understand your role in the community: HOA Member Rights and Responsibilities

 A strong, active and dedicated board will make all of the difference in a community.
 With today’s technology, communication is simple and time commitment for board members can be very minimal depending on the issues at hand.
-The HOA Board has the authority to act on behalf of the community in many instances, but their authority is limited by the associations governing documents as well.
-These limitations ensure that a Board is involving the community to the degree that is necessary when making decisions that may directly affect the value of your home and community.
+The Board of Directors has the authority to act on behalf of the community in many instances, but their authority is limited by the associations governing documents as well.
+These limitations ensure that a Board is involving the community to the degree that is necessary when making decisions that may directly affect the value of your home, business and community.
 The governing documents of your community should plainly spell out the boards duties and obligations.
+Here is some helpful information regarding the duties and ethical obligations of HOA Board Members: HOA – Board Member Ethics

 The Officers of the Board

-Within each board are elected officers (President, Vice President, Secretary & Treasurer) with specified roles that help maintain an organized system for conducting meetings and implementing day to day operations to best meet the needs of the community.
+Within each board are elected officers (President, Vice President, Secretary & Treasurer) with specified roles that help maintain an organized system for conducting meetings and implementing day to day operations to best meet the needs of the association.
 Depending on how your governing documents read, some boards may allow for one officer to hold two or more positions.
+Here is some helpful information about HOA Board Officers: HOA Board Member Roles

 The Committees

-In many cases, an HOA Board may create committees including, but not limited to:
+In many cases, an association board may create committees including, but not limited to:

 - Nominating Committee – Reviews potential nominees for upcoming elections and nominates those that they deem qualified to run.